"By Peter Russell

 In controlled clinical trials, severe (Grade 3) acute infusion reactions were reported in 3.5% of patients in the PROVENGE group.
 Reactions included chills, fever, fatigue, asthenia, dyspnea, hypoxia, bronchospasm, dizziness, headache, hypertension, muscle ache, nausea, and vomiting.
 The incidence of severe events was greater following the second infusion (2.1% vs. 0.8% following the first infusion), and decreased to 1.3% following the third infusion.
 Some (1.2%) patients in the PROVENGE group were hospitalized within 1 day of infusion for management of acute infusion reactions.
 No Grade 4 or 5 acute infusion reactions were reported in patients in the PROVENGE group.

 Closely monitor patients with cardiac or pulmonary conditions.
-In the event of an acute infusion reaction, the infusion rate may be decreased, or the infusion stopped, depending on the severity of the reaction.
-Appropriate medical therapy should be administered as needed.
-[See Administration Modification for Infusion Reactions and HOW SUPPLIED, Storage and Handling]
+In the event of an acute infusion reaction, decrease the infusion rate or stop the infusion, depending on the severity of the reaction.
+Administer appropriate medical treatment as needed.
+[See DOSAGE AND ADMINISTRATION]

-PROVENGE is not routinely tested for transmissible infectious diseases.
+PROVENGE is not tested for transmissible infectious diseases.
 Therefore, patient leukapheresis material and PROVENGE may carry the risk of transmitting infectious diseases to health care professionals handling the product.
 Accordingly, health care professionals should employ universal precautions when handling leukapheresis material or PROVENGE.
-[See HOW SUPPLIED, Storage and Handling]

 Use of either chemotherapy or immunosuppressive agents (such as systemic corticosteroids) given concurrently with the leukapheresis procedure or PROVENGE has not been studied.
-PROVENGE is designed to stimulate the immune system, and concurrent use of immunosuppressive agents may alter the efficacy and/or safety of PROVENGE.
-Therefore, patients should be carefully evaluated to determine whether it is medically appropriate to reduce or discontinue immunosuppressive agents prior to treatment with PROVENGE.
+PROVENGE is designed to stimulate the immune system, and concurrent use of immune-suppressive agents may alter the efficacy and/or safety of PROVENGE.
+Therefore, evaluate patients carefully to determine whether it is medically appropriate to reduce or discontinue immunosuppressive agents prior to treatment with PROVENGE.

 Product Safety Testing